danielpearson90/Daniel_Website/content/home/about.md

 date = 2016-04-20T00:00:00

 # Order that this section will appear in.
 weight = 5

 # List your academic interests.
 [interests]
   interests = [
-    "The influence of learning on visual attention", "The role of attentional biases in mental illness", "Cognitive models of psychosis"
+    "The influence of reward learning and prediction on perception (especially visual attention)", "The role of perceptual biases in mental illness", "Cognitive models of psychosis"
   ]